-Super Powered Entrepreneur.
+Erica Castner joins Tonya Dawn Recla to talk about being a super powered entrepreneur.
 Entrepreneurship can be challenging even on the best of days.
 Those who experience success learn how to balance personal growth with business growth in a combination that works for them.
-In this interview with Super Power Experts®, Erica Castner shares information about how to be a super powered entrepreneur in a complex world.
+In this interview, Erica shares information about how to be a super powered entrepreneur in a complex world.

 Hello everyone this is Tonya Dawn Recla your Super Power Expert and I am excited today to have with me Erica Castner who is master certified business and break through coach.
 Also, near and dear to our heart she has a podcast show called Power Factor Biz Chat.
 She has this amazing mix of the energy of the journey, which is a big part of what we all talk about here, entwined into that entrepreneurial space.
 So, I am excited to move into dialog with her.

 Thanks, Tonya for having me I really appreciate it.

 Oh absolutely.
 The first question we ask all of our guest is what are your super powers?

 Oh let’s see if I could only pick one.
 I would have to say my super power is connecting the dots for people.
 So, being able to ask enough of the right questions to then learn about people pretty quickly to understand what resources or people they need to be able to help them on their journey especially on their entrepreneurial journey.

 Oh, I like that.
 That is very powerful in that process especially as you move into some more of those synchronistic vibrational spaces connecting those dots is huge.
 I always look at as a puzzle all the little pieces start to come together I see systems and cogs as part of my visions.
 So, when people come into play I see what happens, so connecting the dots is powerful both in the personal journey as well as the entrepreneurial journey.